neondatabase/website/content/docs/guides/vercel.md

 5. Check **Automatically delete obsolete Neon branches**.

 <Admonition type="note">
-Avoid creating child branches on automatically created preview branches, as it will prevent a preview branch from being automatically deleted.
-In Neon, child branches must be deleted before you can delete a parent branch.
+Avoid creating child branches on automatically created preview branches.
+The presence of a child branch will prevent the parent preview branch from being automatically deleted.
+In Neon, child branches must be deleted before the parent branch can be deleted.
 </Admonition>

 <Admonition type="warning" title="Avoid manually renaming branches when using automatic branch deletion">